 Not all senior living communities are the same.
 While some concentrate their efforts on providing care, Senior Housing News sees a shift toward resident wellness.
-It’s the first of our three senior living trends.
+It’s the first of our three senior living trends for 2021.

 SHN highlighted some statistics from a report released by the International Council on Active Aging (ICAA) that surveyed senior living professionals about active aging industry trends.
 About 60% of respondents said their communities will be based in a wellness lifestyle with options for care, rather than the other way around.

 Furthermore, respondents said their communities will be wellness-oriented by 2023, with the following programs as the focus: